 Objectives:

-Besides hemostasis, platelets provide wound healing and antimicrobial properties.
-Factors affecting the effectiveness of platelet products may include the manufacturing process, platelet concentration, leukocyte content, platelet activation, and pooling of individual donors.
+In addition to facilitating haemostasis, platelets show wound-healing and antimicrobial properties.
+The factors affecting the effectiveness of platelet products may include the manufacturing process, platelet concentration, leukocyte content, platelet activation, and pooling of individual donors.

 Methods:

-Blood was collected from 6 dogs.
-Platelet-rich plasma was produced using centrifugation methods, leukocyte-rich and leukocyte-reduced.
+Blood was collected from six dogs.
+Leukocyte-rich and leukocyte-reduced platelet-rich plasma was produced using centrifugation methods.
 Platelet lysate (PL) was generated through freeze-thaw cycles.
 A portion of samples underwent plasma depletion and/or heat treatment.
-Treatment groups were tested against bacterial strains via bacteria spiking assay at 3 and 24 hours and a 24-hour growth curve assay with 20% and 80% treatment concentrations, which included samples with oxacillin or amikacin.
+Treatment groups were tested against bacterial strains by a bacteria spiking assay at 3 and 24 h and a 24-h growth curve assay with 20% and 80% treatment concentrations, which included samples with oxacillin or amikacin.

 Results: